 Bitcoin has taken the world by storm.
-Its soaring value has left both enthusiasts and laymen wondering if it’s too late to invest.
-Before you make up your mind, here’s everything you need to know about this trending cryptocurrency.
+Its soaring value has left both enthusiasts as well as laymen wondering if it’s too late to invest.
+Before you decide, here’s everything you need to know about this trending cryptocurrency.

 What is Bitcoin?